vocasle/NEngine/README.md

 **How to build**

+Do checkout with git submodules.
+Please note that `fx-gltf` will pull gLTF sample models which are quite heavy.

+Install Vulkan SDK.

+Compile shaders in `NEngine/shaders` directory with `glslc.exe`.

 For now I use Visual Studio 2022 to build the project.
 Just open NEngine.sln and build.
-Do checkout with git submodules.

 There is an old brach `dx11` that is not supported by me.
 It uses DirecX 11 and contains enough facilities to start a simple 3D game development.